na-stewart/sanic-security/README.md

 * Refresh Two-step Verification

-A refresh token is used that lets the client retrieve a new two-step session.

 Refresh two-step verification if the client's existing two-step verification session has expired or the maximum amount of challenge attempts has been reached.

 ```python